jonrau1/ElectricEye/README.md

 ![ThreatActorKittens](https://github.com/jonrau1/ElectricEye/blob/master/screenshots/plz-no.jpg)

 ### 1. Why should I use this tool?
 Primarily because it is free to *use* (you still need to pay for the infrastructure).
-This tool will also help cover services not currently covered by AWS Config rules or AWS Security Hub compliance standards.
-This tool is also natively integrated with Security Hub, no need to create additional services to perform translation into the AWS Security Finding Format and calling the BatchImportFindings API to send findings to Security Hub.
+This tool will also help cover services not currently covered by AWS Config rules or AWS Security Hub security standards.
+This tool is also natively integrated with Security Hub, no need to create additional services to perform translation into the AWS Security Finding Format and call the `BatchImportFindings` API to send findings to Security Hub.

 ### 2. Will this tool help me become compliant with (insert industry or regulatory framework here)?
 No. If you wanted to use this tool to satisfy an audit, I would recommend you work closely with your GRC and Legal functions to determine if the checks performed by ElectricEye will legally satisfy the requirements of any compliance framework or regulations you need to comply with.
 If you find that it does, you can use the `Compliance.RelatedRequirements` array within the ASFF to denote those.
 I would recommend forking and modifying the code for that purpose.